MICHIGAN — Michigan Secretary of State Jocelyn Benson says if you used a sharpie on your ballot, your vote will count.

 Social media posts suggested that the felt-tipped pens at voting precincts somehow caused votes to not be counted.

 Those pens are called 'The Flair Marker', made by Papermate.

-Those pens have been used for almost four years in some parts of Michigan, including during the 2016 general election and the 2018 mid-terms.
+Those pens have been used for years in some parts of Michigan, including the 2016 general election, the 2018 mid-terms, and 2020 election.